 Ex-Officio Voting Members (4)

-Kevin R. Steele, Immediate Past President, Penn State Alumni Association (2-year term)
+- Kevin R. Steele, Immediate Past President, Penn State Alumni Association (two-year term)

 Trustees Appointed by the Governor (6)

 Each year, the Governor appoints two members to the Board of Trustees.

 - Daniel J. Delligatti, President and Owner/Operator, M&J Management Corporation (2020)

 - J. Alex Hartzler, Managing Partner & Founder, WCI Partners, LP (2019)